 The Authority recognises the wide variety of premises which will require a licence or permit which include casinos, betting shops, bingo halls, clubs and amusement arcades.
-Within the area there are currently 12 betting shops and 5 amusement arcades and 1 bingo hall mostly located in the main suburban areas of Arnold, Carlton and Netherfield.
+Within the area there are at the time of publication of this policy 12 betting shops and 1 amusement arcades and 1 bingo hall mostly located in the main suburban areas of Arnold, Carlton and Netherfield.